qmk/qmk_firmware/layouts/community/tkl_ansi/brandonschlack/readme.md

-# The brandonschlack keymap for KBD8X MKII
+# brandonschlack's TKL ANSI layout

 A mostly typical Mac setup, with some personal QMK touches.